Emergency Rental Assistance Program (ERAP)

 Si tiene preguntas en español, mande un correo electrónico a ERAP@elconcilio.org o llame al número de 209-644-2690 de la oficina de El Concilio - www.elconcilio.org.

-- Applications for both renters and landlords must be submitted, with all required documentation.
+- Applications for both renters and landlords required all documentation to be considered complete.

 Rental Addresses - within the City of Stockton

-To apply for the City of Stockton Emergency Rental Assistance Program, the renter's household address must be located within the city limits of the City of Stockton.
+The City of Stockton Emergency Rental Assistance Program requires that the renter's household address be located within the city limits of the City of Stockton.
 To determine if the address is located within the City of Stockton, please enter the street number and street name using this link:

 Rental Addresses - outside the City of Stockton